Aquietzero/nullspace/source/_posts/reading/grokking-deep-reinforcement-learning/2023-09-02-mathematical-foundations-of-reinforcement-learning.md

 ### Discount: The future is uncertain, value it less

 Because of the possibility of infinite sequences of time steps in infinite horizon tasks, we need a way to discount the value of rewards over time.
-It is common to use a positive real value less than one to eponentially discount the value of future rewards.
+It is common to use a positive real value less than one to exponentially discount the value of future rewards.

 This number is called the **discount factor**, or **gamma**.

 ![effect-of-discount-factor](/assets/images/2023-09-02-mathematical-foundations-of-reinforcement-learning/effect-of-discount-factor.png)

-💡 Interestingly, gamma is part of the MDP definistion: the problem, and not the agent.
+💡 Interestingly, gamma is part of the MDP definition: the problem, and not the agent.

 The sum of all rewards obtained during the course of an episode is referred to as the return.